jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-08-20.md

 Tasks:

-Robin: Send designs to Riaan.
-Riaan: Implement a Jekyll website.
+* Riaan: Update gulp with new setup.
+* Ivan: Please review Riaan's setup critically.
+* Robin: Continued theme upgrades.
+* Everyone: Fork and help update and expand.
+We also probably should pursue helping specific people learn how to update the site.
+Identify those that may have a need to, like Jason in CT and Adam as our secretary.

-Completed / Agreed: ✔
+Completed / Agreed: ✔ / ✘

 Advertising